The King in the Tree (novella)

-“The King in the Tree” is a novella by Steven Millhauser collected in The King in the Tree: Three Novellas published in 2003 by Alfred A. Knopf.
+"The King in the Tree" is a novella by Steven Millhauser collected in The King in the Tree: Three Novellas published in 2003 by Alfred A. Knopf.

 Plot

-“The King in the Tree” is told from first-person singular point-of-view by a reliable narrator, Thomas of Cornwell, counselor to the King.
+"The King in the Tree" is told from first-person singular point-of-view by a reliable narrator, Thomas of Cornwell, counselor to the King.

 The narrative is presented as a series of chronological diary entries kept by Thomas as the tragic events unfold.

-The novella is a retelling of the legend of Tristan and Iseult, in which a beautiful young queen and the king’s nephew—her kinsman by marriage—fall in love, an act of treason.
+The novella is a retelling of the legend of Tristan and Iseult, in which a beautiful young queen and the king's nephew—her kinsman by marriage—fall in love, an act of treason.

 Background

-Millhauser bases this novella on the legend of Tristan and Iseult, “one of the Western canon’s oldest myths of infidelity.”
-Recognized as a “foundation story in the courtly tradition,” this version is perhaps the “the most unromantic permutations ever spun of this romance.”
+Millhauser bases this novella on the legend of Tristan and Iseult, "one of the Western canon's oldest myths of infidelity".
+Recognized as a "foundation story in the courtly tradition", this version is perhaps "the most unromantic permutations ever spun of this romance."
 Biographer and critic Earl G. Ingersoll provides this narrative sketch:

-“The King in the Tree” is derived from “the famous love triangle of King Mark of Cornwall who sent his nephew Tristan to escort his young bride Iseult to his marriage bed, only to discover his Queen and his nephew had apparently become lovers.
+"The King in the Tree" is derived from "the famous love triangle of King Mark of Cornwall who sent his nephew Tristan to escort his young bride Iseult to his marriage bed, only to discover his Queen and his nephew had apparently become lovers.

-Millhauser’s rendition focuses on the king “whose dilemma is loving both his queen, Ysolt, and his nephew-rival, Tristan.”
+Millhauser's rendition focuses on the king "whose dilemma is loving both his queen, Ysolt, and his nephew-rival, Tristan."

 The title for the novella refers to King Mark perched in a tree, secretly observing his queen and nephew, who he suspects of having an affair.

-The narrative for the novella is an amalgamation of the “all the available versions” of the legend.
+The narrative for the novella is an amalgamation of the "all the available versions" of the legend.
 Millhauser enlisted the name of Thomas of Britain (or Thomas of Cornwall)—whose poem on the story of Tristan and Iseult survives only in fragments—to serve as the narrator.
-Describing Thomas as “ambivalent,” Ingersoll reports that as councilor, he is dedicated to the King but limited by his first-person point-of-view assigned by Millhauser.
-Thomas “can only observe and record what he sees and hears, but not penetrate the psyche of the King, the Queen, or Tristan.”
+Describing Thomas as "ambivalent", Ingersoll reports that as councilor, he is dedicated to the King but limited by his first-person point-of-view assigned by Millhauser.
+Thomas "can only observe and record what he sees and hears, but not penetrate the psyche of the King, the Queen, or Tristan."

-Unlike a conventional narrative in which the storyteller has a clear sense of an ending before the first word is said or written…Thomas is telling a story in which he joins his audience in not knowing how it will end.
+Unlike a conventional narrative in which the storyteller has a clear sense of an ending before the first word is said or written...Thomas is telling a story in which he joins his audience in not knowing how it will end.